lucasvtiradentes/page-actions-attacher/README.md

   </table>
 </div>

-Instead of manually filling out a four-step React form to view your current working page, why not simplify the process by clicking a button that completes it for you? 🤖
+Instead of manually filling out a four-step website form to view your current working page, why not simplify the process by clicking a button that completes it for you? 🤖

 ## :question: Motivation